 A 20-year longitudinal study found that 72% of young adults retained their childhood attachment style.

-Although it is not known exactly what makes fearful-avoidant attachment develop, studies have found that some fearful avoidant adults are grown-up versions of children with disorganized attachment.
+Although it is unknown exactly what makes the fearful-avoidant style develop, studies have found that some fearful-avoidant adults are grown-up versions of children with disorganized attachment.

-Disorganized attachment is an insecure attachment style in children.
-It tends to develop in infants with parents who are abusive or neglectful5.
 The caregiver’s behavior tended to be punitive and malevolent.
-Children could be punished or threatened by their attachment figure when they try to seek comfort during times of distress.
+Children could be punished or threatened by them when they try to seek comfort during times of distress.

-Disorganized infants make up approximately 19% of those seen in the Strange Situation.
+They comprise approximately 19% of those seen in the Strange Situation test.
 During the Strange Situation, disorganized infants act fearfully, conflicted, disorganized, apprehensively, disoriented, and in other ways oddly with their attachment figures when they reunite6.

 Signs of Fearful Avoidant Attachment Style in Adults